LawFuel.com – UNITED STATES ATTORNEY’S OFFICE

-According to the allegations in the Indictment and Superseding Information filed in Manhattan federal court, as well as statements made during court proceedings:
+According to allegations contained in the Indictment filed in Manhattan federal court today:

 * * *

-Mr. Bharara praised the investigative work of the HHS-OIG.
+Mr. Bharara praised the outstanding investigative work of the IRS.

-This case is being handled by the Office’s Complex Frauds Unit.
-Assistant U.S. Attorney Christopher D. Frey is in charge of the prosecution.
+The case is being prosecuted by the Office’s Complex Frauds Unit.
+Assistant U.S. Attorney Stanley J. Okula, Jr. is in charge of the prosecution.